Forecasting & Technology Drive Spares Supply Chain

 “The twenty-first century spares operation is a complex, global logistics system,” said David Lee, managing director of spares marketing at Applied Global Services (AGS).
 “Fabs are expensive investments, and disrupting fab production due to a missing part can be a much greater concern than negotiating discounts on individual parts.”
 Lee noted that what’s needed today, with burgeoning growth in global device manufacturing, is a fully optimized supply chain that can support the growing demand and added complexity of today’s and tomorrow’s semiconductor manufacturing.

-“Previously, the focus in the parts business was more on the tactical issues, inventory levels and pricing, when what truly benefits our customers is a supply-chain partnership connecting the Applied Materials supply chain The spares business at Applied Global Services is evolving, as fab managers seek greater assurance of supply and advanced technical sophistication from their parts suppliers. to the fab’s demands as efficiently as possible to maintain an assurance of supply at the right cost.”
+“Previously, the focus in the parts business was more on the tactical issues, inventory levels and pricing, when what truly benefits our customers is a supply-chain partnership connecting the Applied Materials supply chain to the fab’s demands as efficiently as possible to maintain an assurance of supply at the right cost.”

 Semiconductor manufacturers, Lee said, are realizing that while part prices are important, if the parts aren’t available when they are needed, or the quality is inconsistent, the cost of fab disruptions can greatly outweigh the perceived benefits of low-cost alternative parts.